healthysustainablecities/global-indicators/readme.md

 - Optionally, the process can be run in Python, for example:

 ```
+# load the GHSCI software library
-from subprocesses import ghsci
+import ghsci

+# load the example configured region
+r = ghsci.example()

-# set a codename for your city; here is the codename for the provided example
+# or set a codename for your city, and use it to initialise or load a new region.
+# The ghsci.example() is a shortcut for the following, that you could use for your own new study region.
 codename = 'example_ES_Las_Palmas_2023'
-# Initialise configuration file for your region
 r = ghsci.Region(codename)

-# Now, you need to source and download data, documenting metadata and file paths in the configuration file generated in the process/configuration/regions directory
-# Once that is completed, you can proceed:
+# Once that is completed, you can proceed with analysis
 r.analysis()

+# and generating resources
 r.generate()

-# if you've analysed and generated results for other study regions, you can compare the main results
+# if you've analysed and generated results for other study regions, you can summarise the overall differences
 r.compare('another_previously_processed_codename')

 # if for some reason you want to drop the database for your study region to start again:
 r.drop()

 # You will be asked if you really want to do this!
 It requires entering "ghscic" to confirm
 # This doesn't remove any generated files or folders - you'll have to remove those yourself, if you want to
 ```